-Abel is a fortune-teller monk.
-Monk Abel's predictions about Russia and its future.
-The prophecy of monk Abel: the death of three Russian emperors and the downfall of the empire
+Abel is a prophetic monk.
+Predictions of the monk Abel about Russia and its future.
+The prophecy of the monk Abel: the death of three Russian emperors and the death of the empire

-In the Gatchina Palace, where, as an heir, Emperor Paul I permanently lived, there was one small hall.
+In the Gatchina Palace, where, as the heir, Emperor Paul I lived permanently, there was one small hall.
 There, on a pedestal, stood a large patterned chest with intricate decorations.
 The casket was locked and sealed.
-A thick red cord was stretched around on the posts, blocking the viewer's access to it.
-It was known that this casket contains something that was laid by the widow of Paul I, Empress Maria Feodorovna.
+A thick red cord was stretched around the posts, blocking the viewer from access to it.
+It was known that something was kept in this casket, which was laid by the widow of Paul I, Empress Maria Feodorovna.

 Gatchina Palace.
 Sculptures in front of the main entrance.
 Sculpture "Vigilance"

-The Empress bequeathed that the casket be opened and the contents removed from there only when the hundredth anniversary of the death of Paul I will be completed.
-Moreover, this must be done by the one who at that moment will occupy the imperial throne in Russia.
+The Empress bequeathed that the casket be opened and the contents taken out of there only when one hundred years have passed since the death of Paul I. And this should be done by the one who at that moment will occupy the imperial throne in Russia.

-“To reveal to our descendant on the centenary day of my death” - such an inscription, hand-made by the hand of Paul I, as if it was on an envelope sealed with the personal seal of the emperor.
+“To open to our descendant on the centennial day of my death,” such an inscription, personally made by the hand of Paul I, as if it was on an envelope sealed with the personal seal of the emperor.

-"Tower" office of Paul I in the Gatchina Palace
+"Tower" study of Paul I in the Gatchina Palace

 Predictions

-Smiling affectionately, Emperor Paul kindly turned to the monk Abel with the question of how long ago he had taken monastic vows and in which monasteries he had been.
+Smiling affectionately, Emperor Paul graciously turned to monk Abel with the question of how long ago he had taken tonsure and in which monasteries he had been.

-- Hey, Father-Tsar! - Abel shook his head. - Why are you forcing me to predict sorrow?
-Your kingdom will be short, and I see, a sinful, fierce end of yours.
-You will accept a martyr's death against Sophronius of Jerusalem from the unfaithful servants, in your bedchamber you will be strangled by the villains whom you warm on your royal bosom.
-On Holy Saturday they will bury you ...
-They, these villains, striving to justify their great sin of regicide, will proclaim you insane, they will vilify your good memory ...
-But the Russian people with their truthful soul will understand and appreciate you and will bear their sorrows to your tomb , for your intercession and the softening of the hearts of the unrighteous and cruel ...
+- Hey, father-king!
+Abel shook his head.
+Why do you force me to predict sadness?
+Your kingdom will be short, and I see your sinful, cruel end.
+On Sophronius of Jerusalem from unfaithful servants you will accept a martyr's death, in your bedchamber you will be strangled by the villains whom you warm on your royal chest.
+On Holy Saturday they will bury you...
+They, these villains, trying to justify their great sin of regicide, will proclaim you insane, will revile your good memory...
+But the Russian people will understand and appreciate you with their true soul and will carry their sorrows to your tomb asking for your intercession and softening of the hearts of the unrighteous and cruel...

 - Your son, Nikolai ...

-- How?
+- As?
 Alexandrane will have a son.
-Then Tsarevich Constantine ...
+Then Tsesarevich Konstantin...

--> - Constantine will not want to reign, remembering your fate ...
-The beginning of the reign of your son Nicholas will begin with a Voltaire rebellion, and this will be a evil seed, a seed pernicious for Russia, if not the grace of God covering Russia.
-A hundred years after that, the house of the Most Holy Theotokos will become impoverished, the Russian State will turn into an abomination and desolation.
+->- Constantine will not want to reign, remembering your fate ...
+The beginning of the reign of your son Nicholas will begin with a Voltairian rebellion, and this will be a malevolent seed, a seed detrimental to Russia, if it were not for the grace of God that covers Russia.
+A hundred years later, the house of the Most Holy Theotokos will become impoverished, the Russian State will turn into abomination and desolation.

-- After my son Nicholas, who will be on the Russian throne?
+- After my son Nikolai, who will be on the throne of Russia?

-- Your grandson, Alexander II.
-The predestined Tsar-Liberator.
-He will fulfill your plans - he will free the peasants, and then he will beat the Turks and he will also give freedom to the Slavs from the yoke of the infidel ...
+— Your grandson, Alexander II.
+Destined by the Tsar-Liberator.
+He will fulfill your plans - he will free the peasants, and then he will beat the Turks and give the Slavs freedom from the yoke of the infidel too ...

-The Tsar-Liberator is inherited by the Tsar-Peacemaker, his son, and your great-grandson, Alexander the Third.
-His reign will be glorious.
-He will besiege the accursed sedition, he will restore peace and order.
+The Tsar-Liberator is succeeded by the Tsar-Peacemaker, his son, and your great-grandson, Alexander the Third.
+Glorious will be his reign.
+He will lay siege to the accursed sedition, he will restore peace and order.

-- To whom will he pass on the royal heritage?
+To whom will he give the royal legacy?

 - Nicholas II - the Holy Tsar, Job the Long-suffering like.

-He will replace the royal crown with a crown of thorns, he will be betrayed by his people, as the Son of God once did.
-There will be war Great War world ...
-In the air, people, like birds, will fly, under water, like fish, they will swim, they will begin to destroy each other with a gray fetid smell.
-Treason will grow and multiply.
+He will replace the royal crown with a crown of thorns, he will be betrayed by his people, as once the Son of God.
+War will be Great War world ...
+Through the air, people, like birds, will fly, under water, like fish, they will swim, they will begin to exterminate each other with fetid gray.
+Change will grow and multiply.
 On the eve of victory, the Tsar's throne will collapse.
 Blood and tears will fill the damp earth.
-A man with an ax will take power in madness, and a truly Egyptian execution will come ...
+A peasant with an ax will take power in madness, and truly the Egyptian execution will come ...

-- My great-grandfather, Peter the Great, about the fate of my rivers the same as you.
-I honor everything that I have now predicted about my descendant Nicholas the Second, I will precede him, so that the Book of Fates will open before him, may the great-grandson know his way of the cross, among his passions and patience ...
+- My great-grandfather, Peter the Great, about the fate of my rivers is the same as you.
+I reckon for the benefit of everything that I now predicted about my descendant Nicholas II, will precede him, so that the Book of Fates opens before him, may the great-grandson know his way of the cross, among his passions and long-suffering ...

-Seal, reverend father, what you have spoken, set out everything in writing, but I will put your prediction in a deliberate casket, put my seal, and until my great-grandson your writing will be indestructible here.
-In the office of my Gatchina palace.
+Seal, reverend father, what you have spoken, state everything in writing, but I will put your prediction in a deliberate casket, put my seal, and until my great-grandson, your writing will be inviolably stored here.
+In the office of my Gatchina Palace.
 Go, Abel, and pray tirelessly in your cell for me, my Family and the happiness of our State.

-And, having enclosed the presented Scripture of Abel in an envelope, he deigned to write on it with his own hand:
+And, putting the presented writing of Avelevo into an envelope, he deigned to write on it with his own hand:

-"Reveal to Our Descendant the centenary day of My death."
-On March 11, 1901, on the centenary of the Martyrdom of his sovereign great-great-grandfather, the blessed memory of the Emperor Pavel Petrovich, after the funeral liturgy in the Peter and Paul Cathedral at his tomb, Emperor Nikolai Alexandrovich, accompanied by the Minister of the Imperial Court, Adjutant General Baron Frederiks and other persons arrive at the Gatchina Palace to fulfill the will of his deceased ancestor in Bose.
+"To open to Our Descendant the centennial day of My death."
+On March 11, 1901, on the centenary of the martyrdom of his sovereign great-great-grandfather, Emperor Pavel Petrovich of blessed memory, after the funeral liturgy in the Peter and Paul Cathedral at his tomb, the Sovereign Emperor Nikolai Alexandrovich, accompanied by the Minister of the Imperial Court, Adjutant General Baron Frederiks and other persons of the retinue, deigned to arrive at the Gatchina Palace to fulfill the will of his ancestor in Bose.

-Paul I was killed on the night of March 11-12, 1801.
-Thus, the lot to open the mysterious chest fell to Emperor Nicholas II.
+Pavel I was killed on the night of March 11-12, 1801.
+Thus, the lot to open the mysterious casket fell to Emperor Nicholas II.

-“On the morning of March 12, 1901,” recalled the chief chamberlain of the Empress Maria Goeringer (née Adelung, granddaughter of General Adelung, tutor of Emperor Alexander II), to Gatchina - to reveal an age-old secret.
-They prepared for this trip as for a holiday interesting walk promising to provide them with outstanding entertainment.
-They went merry, but returned thoughtful and sad, and they did not say anything about what they had found in that casket, not even me, with whom they had a habit of sharing their impressions.
-After this trip, I noticed that on occasion the sovereign began to remember 1918 as a fateful year both for him personally and for the dynasty. "
+“On the morning of March 12, 1901,” recalled Ober-kamer Frau Empress Maria Geringer (nee Adelung, granddaughter of General Adelung, tutor of Emperor Alexander II), “both the sovereign and the empress were very lively and cheerful, getting ready to leave the Tsarskoye Selo Alexander Palace to Gatchina - to reveal the age-old secret.
+They were preparing for this trip as for a holiday. interesting walk, which promised them to deliver outstanding entertainment.
+They left merry, but returned pensive and sad, and they said nothing to anyone, not even to me, with whom they had the habit of sharing their impressions, about what they found in that casket.
+After this trip, I noticed that on occasion the sovereign began to remember 1918 as a fatal year both for him personally and for the dynasty.

 Gatchina Palace.
 Sculptures in front of the main entrance.
 Sculpture "Prudence" or "Two-faced Janus"

 The soothsayer Abel predicted: “He (Nicholas II) will replace the royal crown with a crown of thorns.
-There will be a war, a great war ...
-People will fly in the air like birds, they will swim under water, like fish, they will begin to destroy each other with a gray fetid smell.
-On the eve of victory, the royal throne will collapse, a man with an ax will take power in madness.
-Or else there will be.
-The Angel of the Lord is pouring out new bowls of calamity so that people come into the mind.
-Two wars, one more bitter than the other, will be.
+There will be a war, a great war...
+Through the air, people will fly like birds, under the water, like fish, they will swim, and they will begin to exterminate each other with foul-smelling gray.
+On the eve of victory, the royal throne will collapse, a peasant with an ax will take power in madness.
+And whether there will be.
+The Angel of the Lord is pouring out new bowls of calamity so that people come to their senses.
+Two wars, one more bitter than the other.
 New Batu in the West will raise his hand.
-The people between fire and flame.
-But it will not be destroyed from the face of the earth, as if the prayer of the tortured king dominates him. "
+People between fire and flame.
+But it will not be destroyed from the face of the earth, as if the prayer of the tortured king is sufficient for him.

-Another episode is associated with this story, which, according to the testimony of contemporaries, took place on January 6, 1903 in the Jordan near the Winter Palace.
-During the salute from the guns from the Peter and Paul Fortress, one of them turned out to be loaded with buckshot.
-The grape shot hit the windows of the palace, and the sovereign and his retinue, who were standing nearby, remained unharmed.
+Another episode is connected with this story, which, according to contemporaries, took place on January 6, 1903 in Jordan near the Winter Palace.
+With a salute from guns from the Peter and Paul Fortress, one of them turned out to be loaded with buckshot.
+The buckshot hit the windows of the palace, and the sovereign and his retinue standing nearby remained unharmed.
 However, according to eyewitnesses, Nicholas II did not raise an eyebrow at the same time.
 Although the incident threatened him with death.
 He only asked:

 Who commanded the battery?

-When they gave him his name, he said sympathetically and with regret: “Oh, poor!
-How sorry I am for him. " The tsar understood that a severe punishment awaited the officer for the offense.
+When his name was called, he sympathetically and regretfully said: “Oh, poor!
+How I pity him."
+The king understood that a severe punishment awaited an officer for a misconduct.

-Nikolai was asked how the incident affected him.
+Nicholas was asked how the incident had affected him.
 He replied:

 Until the age of 18, I am not afraid of anything.

-As a result of the shooting, there was only one victim who received the least injury.
+As a result of the shooting, there was only one victim, who received the lightest wound.
 It was a policeman by the name of ...
 Romanov!

 Departure of the royal family from the Winter Palace